LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ## Motivation

-The random module handles the validation of the inputs for the commit and reveal process introduced in [LIP 0022][randomSeeds] as well as the computation of the random seeds from that process.
+The Random module handles the validation of the inputs for the commit and reveal process introduced in [LIP 0022][randomSeeds] as well as the computation of the random seeds from that process.
-In this LIP we specify the properties, serialization, and default values of the random module, as well as the protocol logic processed during a block lifecycle, and the functions exposed to other modules and to off-chain services.
+In this LIP we specify the properties, serialization, and default values of the Random module, as well as the protocol logic processed during a block lifecycle, and the functions exposed to other modules and to off-chain services.

 ## Rationale

 ### Random Module Store

-The random module defines a random substore whose value contains the validator reveals array.
+The Random module defines a random substore whose value contains the validator reveals array.
 This array contains the necessary information to:

 * validate the seeds revealed by the validators as part of [the commit and reveal process][commitReveal], and
 * compute the random seed to be used as source of randomness to re-order the generator list for a new round (both in PoA and DPoS chains) and to select the standby delegates (in certain DPoS chains as well as the Lisk mainchain).

-This array has a bounded length that is given as part of the configuration of the random module.
+This array has a bounded length that is given as part of the configuration of the Random module.
 On one hand, when a new block is executed, a new element is added to this array.
 On the other hand, the old revealed seeds are in most of the cases deleted from the array since they are not needed anymore.

 It is worth noting that random seed computation from this commit and reveal process can be used for other applications that need a source of randomness.